unicode-org/message-format-wg/exploration/function-composition-part-1.md

 * Are named values essentially `FormattedValue`s,
-or do they have additional structure that is used internally in the formatter?
-(Model 1 vs. Model 2)
+or do they have additional structure that is used internally in the formatter? (simple model vs. preservation model)
-* In Model 2, some functions "look back" for the original value, (like `number`) while others return a new "source value"
+* In the preservation model, some functions "look back" for the original value, (like `number`) while others return a new "source value"
 (like `getAge` in Example B1).